Australia captain Finch tops World Cup run-scoring list

 “It was a nice wicket, and I’ve been working on not letting my head fall over and keeping my balance spot on,” Finch said.
 “Just being sharp those first few balls is key.”

 As recently as March, Finch was willing to drop himself in the batting order from opener.
-He was struggling for runs.
+He was struggling for runs, and his place was in question ahead of the imminent return of Warner and Steve Smith after their ball-tampering suspensions.
 In nine ODIs from November to mid-March, eight of them against India, the captain was averaging 15.77.

 Yes, Finch had just come off leading Australia to an historic series win in India from 2-0 down.
 He’d scored 93 in the third match of the comeback, but had only a combined 63 runs from the other four matches.

+“Everything I was doing, I was just questioning because you’re looking for an answer … you’re searching so hard for something you don’t know,” Finch said.

+“What I learned was you can strip it back as much as you want, but it doesn’t change the basics of the game.
+The basics as an opening batter are to go out there and defend the good ball and score runs.”

-So, on the eve of a five-match series against Pakistan in the United Arab Emirates, he offered to drop himself down to dampen the distraction of his form.
+On the eve of a five-match series against Pakistan in the United Arab Emirates, he offered to drop himself down to dampen the distraction of his form.

 The offer wasn’t taken up.
 Then he went out and scored 116, 153 not out, 90, 39 and 53 as Australia swept Pakistan.